 7.3.7 Transport change for resource sharing across broadcast MBS Sessions during network sharing

-The procedure in this clause is performed when one of the following events occurs under the condition that the resource sharing across broadcast MBS Sessions in network sharing was previously applied and the NG-RAN determined to receive only a single copy of MBS data as specified in clause 6.18:
+The procedure in this clause is performed when one of the following events occurs and resource sharing across broadcast MBS Sessions in network sharing as specified in clause 6.18 is applied :

-- A broadcast MBS session, from which the shared NG-RAN receives DL data stream, is released, and no DL data stream is received in the NG-RAN from the remaining broadcast MBS session(s) with the same Associated Session ID.
+- When a broadcast MBS session, from which the shared NG-RAN receives a DL MBS data stream, is released, and the NG-RAN node determines to request to receive an DL MBS data stream from another operator´s CN with a remaining broadcast MBS session.

-- When the shared NG-RAN fails to receive DL data stream from the CN (e.g., due to failure in the user plane), the NG-RAN attempts to get the DL data stream via another CN's user plane.
+- When the shared NG-RAN fails to receive DL data stream from an operator´s CN (e.g., due to failure in the user plane), and the NG-RAN node determines to request to receive the DL MBS data stream via another operator´s CN.

 Figure 7.3.7-1: Transport change for resource sharing across broadcast MBS Sessions during network sharing